Sara04ia/NLP_Basic/README.md

 # NLP_Basic
+### Overview
+Natural Language Processing is the analysis of linguistic data, most commonly in the form of textual data such as documents or publications, using computational methods.
+The goal of natural language processing is generally to build a representation of the text that adds structure to the unstructured natural language, by taking advantage of insights from linguistics.

+ This repositorie provides a simple Python implementation of NLP by using the library `nltk` :

+ `Natural language Toolkit (NLTK)`: NLTK is a complete toolkit for all NLP techniques.

-### introduction
+### Table of Contents
-Natural language processing (NLP) is the ability of a computer program to understand human language as it is spoken and written and It is a component of artificial intelligence (AI).
+1. Tokenization
+2. Stop Words
+3. N-Gram
+4. Stemming
+5. part of speech Tagging